Frank Sinatra

 In early 1941, shortly before a show in Hartford, Connecticut, police arrested Sinatra for jaywalking.
 An officer yelled at him to stop, but Sinatra kept walking, yelling back “I’m already half across now.”
 The officer promptly arrested him and took him to jail.
 Sinatra told police that he was a “figure of national importance” and was due on the stage any minute, to which police replied that he should call another “figure of national importance” down to the station for help.
 Bobby Burns, Dorsey’s then band manager, soon arrived, and Sinatra was let go after buying a ten dollar ticket to a police benefit.
 He made the show on time.

-With his popularity soaring, Sinatra began to consider a solo career.
-Rumors frequently circulated, as early as mid-1941, that he was leaving Dorsey, but Sinatra was cautious in his decision.
+Rumors frequently circulated, as early as mid-1941, that Sinatra would leave Dorsey and go solo, but he was cautious in his decision.
 To test the waters, he recorded four songs under his own name in early 1942 on the Bluebird label, with Axel Stordahl conducting.
-The reviews were encouraging, and confident in his chances of success, Sinatra resigned from Dorsey in September, leaving on the 10th after a concert in Indianapolis.
-Under the contract Sinatra signed with Dorsey upon joining the band, Sinatra was handled by Dorsey’s personal management office, and Dorsey was thus entitled to a share of his solo earnings, something Sinatra later came to regret.
-Dorsey had the same agreement with other singers he employed, including Jack Leonard, Connie Haines, and the Pied Pipers.
-Dick Haymes replaced Sinatra in Dorsey’s band.
+Encouraging reviews gave him confidence in his chance of success, and Sinatra finally announced his departure in August, giving his last performance with Dorsey on September 10 in Indianapolis.
+Under the contract Sinatra had signed upon joining the band, he was handled by Dorsey’s personal management office, and Dorsey was thus entitled to a share of his solo earnings, something Sinatra later came to regret.[1]
+Dick Haymes replaced Sinatra in Dorsey’s band.[2]

 The Swoon King

-The recording ban instituted by the American Federation of Musicians was in full swing by the time Sinatra emerged as a soloist.
-Though he was unable to record, he continued to tour and to appear on the radio, beginning on a new CBS sustaining series, Reflections, on the first of October.
+As Sinatra began his solo career, a recording ban instituted by the American Federation of Musicians was in full swing.
+Though he was unable to record, he continued to tour and to appear on radio, beginning a new CBS sustaining series, Reflections, on the first of October.
 In late 1942, he filmed his first credited screen role in Columbia’s Reveille with Beverly, singing “Night and Day,” one of the tunes he had recorded solo earlier that year.
-His defining moment came during a live performance opening for Benny Goodman at the Paramount Theater in New York in January 1943.
+His defining moment came in January 1943 during a live performance at the Paramount Theater in New York, where he opened for Benny Goodman.
 Young fans went wild over him.
-Girls swooned upon hearing his voice, and he was often mobbed by adoring fans.
+Girls swooned upon hearing his voice, and he was mobbed by adoring fans.
 RCA Victor and Columbia capitalized on this phenomenon by issuing previously unreleased Dorsey and James vocal recordings which featured Sinatra.
 Signing with Columbia, he skirted the AFM ban by making several a cappela recordings.

 Sinatra quickly became the hottest act in the nation.
 Touring in 1943, he filled stadiums and parks, breaking box office and attendance records everywhere he went.
-In mid-1943, he began appearing with symphony and philharmonic orchestras, bringing in much-needed revenue for these organizations that often operated at a deficit and younger fans than they typically would see.
+In mid-1943, he began appearing with symphony and philharmonic orchestras, attracting younger fans than they typically would see and bringing in much-needed revenue for these organizations that often operated at a deficit.
 When Sinatra played the Hollywood Bowl in late 1943, they installed special “swooning stations” around the facility.

-After his Paramount appearance, CBS moved Sinatra to their popular Hit Parade show.
-By mid-year, he was starring in his own variety program, The Broadway Band Box, which also featured Raymond Scott’s orchestra.
+After his Paramount appearance, CBS moved Sinatra to their popular Your Hit Parade show.
+By mid-year, he was also starring in his own variety program, The Broadway Band Box, with Raymond Scott’s orchestra.
 In late 1943, he appeared in his first starring role in a Hollywood film.
-RKO purchased the rights to the play Higher and Higher specifically as a vehicle for Sinatra, though contractual obligations forced them to list two other stars above him.
+RKO purchased the rights to the play Higher and Higher specifically as a vehicle for Sinatra, but contractual obligations forced them to list two other stars above him.

 By 1944, Sinatra was commanding a massive $25,000 a week for theater appearances, more than most orchestras.
 He placed first in Down Beat’s 1943 reader’s poll for best singer with a commanding lead over Bing Crosby.
 1944, however, saw the results reversed, with Crosby well ahead of Sinatra.
 The 1945 results were closer but with Crosby still in the lead, with 1946 again seeing Sinatra well on top.